 What Is A Form 990?

 Form 990 is an information return that most nonprofit organizations are required to file yearly with the IRS.
 The form provides the public with financial information about the nonprofit.
-It also allows the IRS to track whether or not the nonprofit is complying with tax laws.
+It also allows the IRS to track whether or not your organization is complying with nonprofit tax laws.

 There are multiple variations of Form 990, so you will need to choose the correct one, depending on your organization.
 The most common variations of Form 990 are: